splicemachine/pysplice/docs/splicemachine.features.rst

 splicemachine.features.feature_store
 ----------------------------------

-This Module contains the classes adn APIs for interacting with the Splice Machine Feature Store.
+This Module contains the classes and APIs for interacting with the Splice Machine Feature Store.

 .. automodule:: splicemachine.features.feature_store
    :members: